A Fatal Work Injury Claim Can Be Made By Family Or Dependants

 The following information will be required for this purpose in relation to the deceased worker

-- a statement from the claimant about the deceased person’s work history and relevant exposure;
+A statement from the claimant about the deceased person’s work history and relevant exposure;

-- copies of documents such as articles of indenture or apprenticeship, taxation returns or other financial documents showing payment of wages, union membership during the period of exposure, and any other documentation about employment that may be available;
+Taxation returns or other financial documents showing payment of wages, union membership during the period of exposure, and any other documentation about employment that may be available;

-- where there is no documentary proof of employment, statements from co-workers.
+Where there is no documentary proof of employment, statements from co-workers

 The insurer will request the following documents following the death of the worker

-- the Will of the deceased person, if applicable;
+The Will of the deceased person, if applicable;

-- Grant of Probate if there is one—this document is issued by the Supreme Court;
+Grant of Probate if there is one—this document is issued by the Supreme Court;

-- Letters of Administration if there is one—this document is issued by the Supreme Court in circumstances where the person died without a Will.
+Letters of Administration if there is one—this document is issued by the Supreme Court in circumstances where the person died without a Will.